b1tsh1ft3r/ipshield/README.md

 # Instructions

 This script was quickly developed on ubuntu server 22.04 and is hard coded in many places to be in /opt/ipshield/.
-Place this script there and make it executable (chmod +x ipshield.sh) and then cron the script to run once ever hour.
+Place this script there and make it executable (chmod +x ipshield.sh) and then cron the script to run once every hour.

 #Update blocklists every hour and block with iptables
 0 */1 * * * /bin/bash /opt/ipshield/ipshield.sh > /dev/null